 You can solve most electric range burner problems yourself and avoid the expensive service call.
 It's quick and easy to replace a burner or bad burner socket.

-Step 1: Replace a bad burner or socket
+Step 1: Replace bad electric stove top burners or sockets

 Step 2: Replace the switch

 The knob you turn to control the stove burner temperature slides over the shaft of the infinite switch.
 If the switch burns out, your burner won’t get power.
 Test the infinite switch if you know the burner and burner socket are good but the burner still won’t heat.
 We removed the back panel to access the infinite switch.
 Your range may be different.
 With the range unplugged, test the switch with a multimeter set to RX-1 (Photo 3).
 If the meter reading remains the same, the infinite switch is bad and should be replaced (Photos 3 and 4).

 Required Tools for this Stove Burner Replacement Project